Skip to main content

 Use the controls at the top of the page to define your comparison context:

-Industry/Sub-Industry: Select the vertical you want to compare against.
+• Industry: Select a vertical you want to compare against.

 3.2 The Distribution Graph (Bell Curve)